Role: Main Author, Editor

 Fiona Bell, Theresa Matick, Malika Rakhminova, Arva Syed, Shenali Uragoda

 Our goal is to inspire anyone of any socio-political status, economic background, creed, and even bio experience to embrace eco-friendly changes in their lives.
-We’ve implemented a way to achieve these goals by constructing MyCo Domicilia as an arrangement of recipes for building everyday objects that feel simple, affordable, and easy to follow so that anyone reading can feel empowered to remake these creations.
-We believe that contributing to the world of DIY home projects with our user-friendly mycelium additions will expose people to sustainable modes of design and making and facilitate excitement to participate—all while in the comfort of their homes.
+As such, we designed MyCo Domicilia as a simple, affordable, and easy-to-follow guide so that anyone reading can feel empowered to remake these creations.
+We believe that contributing to the world of DIY home projects with our user-friendly mycelium additions will expose people to sustainable modes of design and making, and facilitate excitement to participate—all while in the comfort of their homes.

 Video Presentation at Summit: